n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 "Halant,_Consonant_" when processing text runs that are tagged with the `<mlym>` script tag and it is known that the font in use supports only the `<mlm2>` shaping model.

+Shaping engines may also choose to position left-side matras according to the `<mlym>` ordering scheme; however, doing so might interfere with matching GSUB or GPOS features.